Dargaville and Baylys Beach are currently in Level 2 water restrictions (as of 18 December 2020).

-All water catchments across Kaipara District have returned to level 1, meaning there are currently no restrictions on use.
+All other water catchments across Kaipara District have returned to level 1, meaning there are currently no restrictions on use.

 We have had some extreme weather events recently with a surge in rainfall.
 While water levels in our rivers are moving closer or have returned to their expected levels, many bores and aquifers take longer to recharge as the water must move through the ground.